 Janet Parkinson, Senior Editor, is a graduate of Vassar College (B.A.
 Medieval and Renaissance Studies).
 Mrs. Parkinson has worked in the publishing industry since 1995, focusing on academic and scholarly publishing.
 She coordinates and edits CIWAG's case study series and other publications.

-Jonathan Grenier, Research Associate, is a graduate of Stonehill College (B.A.
+Jonathan Grenier, Research Librarian, is a graduate of Stonehill College (B.A.
 History) and The University of Rhode Island (M.L.I.S.
 Library and Information Studies).
 Mr. Grenier’s research focuses on the collection, organization and evaluation of information pertaining to modern and historical cases of irregular warfare and armed groups.
 Prior to joining CIWAG, Mr. Grenier worked for the Massachusetts Emergency Management Agency (MEMA).